Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 “No, I’m pretty sure you said this Wednesday night.
 That’s why I ordered the special pasta in the groceries this Monday.”

 “Lauren, god, how many times do we have to go over this.
 You always misunderstand me.
-I don’t know if it’s your ADHD or what, but you heard me wrong.
+I don’t know if it’s your ADHD or what.
+But you heard me wrong.
 I didn’t say this week.
 I couldn’t have, I have that huge deadline for our Hong Kong clients on Friday.”

 “Oh.
 Okay… I guess I messed up.
 I thought… never mind.
 Sorry.”